 18. Without innovation culture, there’s no innovation

 We’ve already discussed the importance of and desire for transformation in modern businesses.
-Companies want to be groundbreakers, to lead their industries and inspire their customers.
+Companies want to be groundbreakers, to lead their industries and to inspire their customers.

 But innovation isn’t an on/off switch.
 You can’t just decide to make new, game-changing products.

-Instead, says Corning’s Dr Waguih Ishak, your teams need “roots and wings.”
+Instead, says Corning’s Dr. Waguih Ishak, your teams need “roots and wings.”
 They need to know that there are real expectations of them – that something productive (and hopefully revolutionary) must come from their work.
 And then they need freedom and discretion.

 This is the rule for innovation teams, but the principles should extend to the company as a whole.
 Budgets and deadlines are necessary, but too much emphasis on these will “kill ideas before they get off the ground.”